-Finally, in this mode only, the AD7653 provides a daisy-chain feature using the RDC/SDIN pin for cascading multiple converters together.
+Finally, in this mode only, the AD7667 provides a daisy-chain feature using the RDC/SDIN pin for cascading multiple converters together.
 This feature is useful for reducing component count and wiring connections when desired, as, for instance, in isolated multiconverter applications.

-The concatenation of two devices is shown in Figure 36.
-Simultaneous sampling is possible by using a common CNVST signal.
-It should be noted that the RDC/SDIN input is latched on the edge of SCLK opposite the one used to shift out the data on SDOUT.
-Thus, the MSB of the upstream converter follows the LSB of the downstream converter on the next SCLK cycle.
+An example of the concatenation of two devices is shown in Figure 43.
+Simultaneous sampling is possible by using a common $\overline{\text{CNVST}}$ signal.
+It should be noted that the RDC/SDIN input is latched on the opposite edge of SCLK of the one used to shift out the data on SDOUT.
+Therefore, the MSB of the "upstream" converter just follows the LSB of the "downstream" converter on the next SCLK cycle.

-Figure 36.
-Two AD7653s in a Daisy-Chain Configuration
+Figure 43.
+Two AD7667s in a Daisy-Chain Configuration